mariobermudezjr/glass-of-sky-blog-nextjs-notion/readme.md

 1. In Notion click new on the table to add a new row
 2. Fill in the Page name, slug, Date, and Authors
+3. Next to Page text click "OPEN"
-3. At the top of the content area add the content you want to show as a preview (keep this under 2 paragraphs)
+4. At the top of the content area add the content you want to show as a preview (keep this under 2 paragraphs)
-4. Add a divider block under your preview content
+5. Add a divider block under your preview content
-5. Add the rest of your content under the divider block
+6. Add the rest of your content under the divider block

 ## Running Locally